My Simple Night Routine for a Productive Day

 Drink a cup of peppermint tea and go over tomorrow’s schedule.
 I used to have a hard time falling asleep at night, so I try to stop eating my 8pm and avoid drinking lots of water after 10.
 To signal to my brain that the night is winding down, I’ll have a cup of peppermint tea, and go over the next day’s schedule.
 I’m a big fan of time-blocking, so I make sure the next day has flow to it, and that I can get everything done in the allotted time.

 Set up tomorrow’s necessities.
-I’ll lay out tomorrow’s outfit, workout stuff, charge my laptop, and prep my bag with anything I might need, like paperwork for a meeting, filling my water bottle, or setting snacks aside.
+I’ll lay out tomorrow’s outfit, workout stuff, charge my laptop, and fill a glass with lemon water for the morning.
+I then prep my bag with anything I might need (like paperwork for a meeting, or all of my shopping returns in one bag), fill up my travel water bottle, and round up snacks if I’ll be out of the house for a while.

 Shower.
 I need to shower nightly in order to feel clean and cozy; it’s my way of mentally washing off the day, too.
 Sometimes I’ll add lavender essential oil to the corner of the shower or keep my bathroom diffuser on.

 Get into bed and read until I get tired.
-I try to not get into bed until it’s officially bedtime; being strict about this creates a little cue for my body that it’s almost time to sleep.
+I try to not get into bed until it’s close to bedtime; being strict about this creates a little cue for my body that bed = sleep.
 I avoid screens in bed as often as possible, and try to read a book instead.